The Faculty Advising Program

 - Back-up Advisors

 Faculty members may assign colleagues to serve as their back-up advisors if they will be unavailable during any phase of advising or course registration.
 Through the e-portfolio, the back-up can be activated and deactivated.
 Any faculty advisor who plans to activate the back-up function must inform the colleague in question and make sure that person will be available.
 The advisees also should be alerted to the change.

 - Advising: A Two-Way Relationship

 In 2005–06, Wesleyan’s Educational Policy Committee (EPC) adopted a statement on pre-major advising and a chart showing advisee/advisor expectations.
 Both documents provide useful guidance for both students and advisors as they enter into and cultivate the advising relationship.

 Engaged and knowledgeable pre-major advising is critical to a student’s academic success.
 Pre-major advising should take the form of a continuing dialogue between student and advisor, not merely periodic sessions in which the student’s course selections are approved.
 The meetings during New Student Orientation often set the tone for all future encounters between advisor and student.
 The topics broached during these meetings should include, but not be limited to, the student’s academic goals, the desirability of study abroad, opportunities for community involvement, and ideas about possible careers.
-The advisor should try to discover the student’s co-curricular interests and identified or perceived strengths or weaknesses to help guide the student’s choice of courses.
+The advisor should try to discover the student’s co-curricular interests as well as any self-identified strengths or weaknesses to help guide the student’s choice of courses.
 The advisor should encourage the advisee to take risks by enrolling in courses that introduce the student to unfamiliar material and modes of inquiry.
 The advisor should initiate a thoughtful discussion of the content of, and rationale for, the General Education Expectations.